Waddahismail/EGM722_Assignment/README.md

 ## 3. Create a conda environment
 Once the repository is successfully cloned, you can then create a Conda environment using the environment.yml file provided in the repository.
-This can be done by either selecting Import from the bottom of the Environments panel in Anaconda Navigator (https://docs.anaconda.com/anaconda/navigator/index.html).
+This can be done by  selecting Import from the bottom of the Environments panel in Anaconda Navigator (https://docs.anaconda.com/anaconda/navigator/index.html).

 ## 4. Installing PyCharm (optional)
 The script does not require any changes by the user, I recommend using PyCharm to run the script, the installation guide can be found in this link https://www.jetbrains.com/pycharm/download/#section=windows, make sure to download the Community edition.